UKPLab/CARE/README.md

 For development run you will need a disk space at least of ~16 GB in total.\
 Also the docker container of elastic search needs at least 2GB of RAM!

+For production building you should have at least 4GB of RAM to run all containers in parallel.

 ### Environment Setup
 For all installations, we need the current data from the git repository and have to install some dependencies